 Besides this, the light also lets you know the time when it reaches the preset temperature.
 So, the red light shows the heater is doing the job while the green light shows that it has done its operation.
 To talk about the best part of the heater, it comes with an electronic thermostat.
 It will help maintain the water at 78 degree Fahrenheit so that the heater does not fry your little tropical pets.

 Types of Aquarium Heaters

-These are the heaters that are needed to be submerged right down in the water.
+These are the fish tank heaters that are needed to be submerged right down in the water.
 As they are placed in the water, they are quite effective in heating the water.
 You must ensure that there’s enough room left surrounding the heater so that it can give your fish a space to swim freely.
-Moreover, this kind of heater should not touch the gravel as it can crack the glass.
+Moreover, this kind of aquarium heaters should not touch the glass as it can crack the glass.

 - Can be placed at any angle: The best thing about submersible heater is that you can place them horizontally, vertically or any angle you like since they are fully submersible.